 Thousands more evacuate in Sydney even though heavy rains ease

-"This still remains a dangerous situation and we need to respond appropriately," Prime Minister Anthony Albanese said during a media briefing, as he declared a one-off emergency cash payment of A$1,000 ($680) for flood-hit residents.
+"This still remains a dangerous situation and we need to respond appropriately," Prime Minister Anthony Albanese told reporters, announcing a one-off emergency cash payment of A$1,000 ($680) for flood-hit residents during a visit to the Sydney suburb of Windsor - suffering its third major deluge this year.

+Yet frustration with the government's response was evident as Albanese visited a volunteer emergency relief shelter to meet affected people.

+"Everyone is talking about fixing the same problem ... nothing has happened," television channels showed a resident telling Albanese.
+"The locals are always prepared, the government is not."

+Australia's east coast weather has been dominated by the La Nina phenomenon, typically associated with greater rainfall, for two years in a row.
+La Nina ended in June, but there is a 50-50 chance it may return later this year, according to the Bureau of Meteorology (BoM).

-The intense low-pressure system off Australia's east coast moved to the mid-north coast of New South Wales stretching across 300 km (186 miles), with the weather bureau predicting rainfall in excess of 200mm (8 inches) there over six hours.
+The intense low-pressure system off Australia's east coast moved to the mid-north coast of New South Wales stretching across 300 kilometres (186 miles), with the weather bureau predicting rainfall in excess of 200 millimetres (8 inches) in some places there over six hours.

-Torrential rains since Saturday continue to dump waters into river catchments around Sydney, already near full capacity before the latest deluge, as authorities warned the floods crisis could prolong until early next week.
+Torrential rains since Saturday continue to dump waters into river catchments around Sydney, already near full capacity before the latest deluge, as authorities warned the floods crisis could extend until early next week.

-Australia's east coast weather has been dominated by the La Nina phenomenon, typically associated with greater rainfall, two years in a row.
-The event ended in June, but there is a 50-50 chance it may re-form later this year, according to the Bureau of Meteorology.
+Miner Glencore GLEN.L, the top coal producer in Australia, said its operations in the Hunter region in New South Wales had faced some "short-term impacts due to the current wet weather" but did not provide any specific details.

+A Port of Newcastle spokesperson said there had been intermittent disruption since Monday but operations were expected to return to normal around midday on Wednesday.

-Television footage showed cars parked on top of rooftops and residents lining up homes and businesses with sandbags, while emergency crews were seen rescuing stranded farm animals.
+Social media footage showed residents using boats to transport fuel and essential supplies to homes cut off by floods.
+Many were seen piling up sandbags to protect homes and businesses, while emergency crews rescued stranded farm animals.

-Some regions in New South Wales were hit with up to 700 mm (28 inches) of rainfall since Saturday, more than the annual average, but conditions have begun to ease in Sydney.
+Some regions in New South Wales have been hit with up to 700 mm (28 inches) of rainfall since Saturday - in itself already more than the annual average - but conditions have begun to ease in Sydney.

 ($1 = 1.4710 Australian dollars)